-The Coyote UV Series is an in-house engineered design manufactured in the United States that allows UV Superstore to provide fast turnaround times.
-These systems are specifically intended for a wide range of commercial and industrial applications.
-Their modular design offers easy field expansion; you can add on options in the future and even increase flow capacity for most models.
-These products are available in flow rates from 40 to 150 gpm for clear freshwater and can be used for disinfection, ozone destruction or TOC reduction.
+The CoyoteUV Series features an in-house engineered design manufactured in the U.S. and specifically intended for a range of commercial and industrial applications.
+Its modular design provides for fast turnaround times.
+These systems are available in flow rates from 40 to 150 gpm for clear freshwater and can be used for disinfection, ozone destruction or TOC reduction.

 The Beijing store-in-store is the company's first retail presence in Asia